Northeastern-Electric-Racing/Odysseus/odysseus/odysseus_tree/sources/tpu_telemetry/README.md

 ## Edit TPU Install
 TPU is installed differently.
 In order to edit enter the `/usr/lib/tpu-telemetry/` directory and edit the python sources.
 Ensure the system script is off (`/etc/init.d/S*tpu-telemetry stop`) and then run `tpu-telemetry` to test your edits.

+## Add a measurement

+3. See what file in `poll_data` you need to be in.
+Try to match a current one.
+1. See if you need a class.
+If your datapoint can be sourced from an existing object or command, you should probably just add it to an existing class.
+If you have a measurement procured from a different source and/or it needs its own frequency, make a new class.
+2. See what class to inherit.
+All inherits MeasureTask, but some data points are read from commands in a per-line mode (see BufferedCommand) and others are single commands run repetitively (see OneshootCommand).
+3. Implement logic.
+For a custom class make sure you start from an example from other files, such as `example.py` for a plain MeasureTask or `can.py` for a buffered command, or `halow.py` for a oneshot command.
+4. Add the class to the index in publish.py, by creating the task and storing it in TASKS in the run function.